Critters FAQ

 Yes, this is hard work.
 I never said critiquing was easy.
 In fact, if it is easy, you're probably not doing it right. :-)

-If, after careful scrutiny, you still belive a given piece is, in fact, The Best Ever, then justify those opinions instead.
+If, after careful scrutiny, you still believe a given piece is, in fact, The Best Ever, then justify those opinions instead.
 Describe, in detail, how the characterization, plot, milieu, underlying idea, prose, etc., are all extraordinarily fantastic.
 Defend your position with evidence.
 And tell me, because I want to read the next Hugo+Nebula winner before it's published too. :-)

 [Top]